lifeiscontent/realworld/api/docs/feature-development/model.md

 > You might be wondering, why did we test what rails provide us?
 >
 > Great question!
-The reason we wrote tests is because its a part of our business logic, these are expectations of what **should** happen.
-Even though the functionality is something that rails provides to us, the tests help us preserve and communicate the business logic expectations.
+The reason we wrote tests is that its a part of our business logic, these are expectations of what **should** happen.
+Even though the functionality is something that Rails gives us, the tests help us preserve and communicate the business logic expectations.